deepsea-inria/sptl/doc/sptl.md

 we are going to report is a little different that the way we reported to the parallel-for loop.

+*TODO*: update the discussion of reduction operations to match the new implementation.

 What we want to report is the *weight* of each item in the input sequence.
 The idea is that the cost of combining any two items in the input sequence using the given associative combining operator is the